+Action 2.5.1 Governance

+Return to Action Plan

 To optimise governance arrangements regarding vulnerability (in-house and multi-agency) to ensure synergy regarding understanding of threat, barriers, good practice, gaps and related forward work plans

+ORGANISATIONAL IMPACT:

 A robust governance structure that ensures the best response to managing risk and vulnerabilities through providing accountability, leadership, learning and direction.

-Victims, communities, the public and partners are confident of a consistent and joined up multi-agency response that seeks to find the best outcome for that child/adult at risk leading to reduced repeat victims of abuse and early identification of risk.

-Objective 1: To ensure the implementation, in England, of the reforms to Multi Agency Safeguarding Children Partnerships from Local Safeguarding Children's Boards continue to be incorporated into the Forces' systematic governance arrangements

-Objective 2: To ensure there is effective interoperability between Local Safeguarding Children Partnerships, Safeguarding Adults Boards and Community Safety Partnerships

-Objective 3: To develop robust audit, peer review and independent scrutiny both within force and at a multiagency level

-Objective 4: To ensure integration of the learning and recommendations from national briefings and local and national learning reviews

-Objective 5: To ensure the delegation of responsibility as the safeguarding partner from Chief Officer to another appropriate person in the force is subject to monitoring, evaluation and review
+EXTERNAL IMPACT: Victims, communities, the public and partners are confident of a consistent and joined up multi-agency response that seeks to find the best outcome for that child/adult at risk leading to reduced repeat victims of abuse and early identification of risk.
+Objective 1: To ensure the implementation, in England, of the reforms to Multi Agency Safeguarding Children Partnerships from Local Safeguarding Children's Boards continue to be incorporated into the Forces' systematic governance arrangements Objective 2: To ensure there is effective interoperability between Local Safeguarding Children Partnerships, Safeguarding Adults Boards and Community Safety Partnerships Objective 3: To develop robust audit, peer review and independent scrutiny both within force and at a multiagency level Objective 4: To ensure integration of the learning and recommendations from national briefings and local and national learning reviews Objective 5: To ensure the delegation of responsibility as the safeguarding partner from Chief Officer to another appropriate person in the force is subject to monitoring, evaluation and review What do we mean?

 To ensure local arrangements for Multi Agency Safeguarding Children Partnerships are designed to meet the enhanced responsibilities of Chief Officers in terms of leadership, accountability and delegation and that Policing have in place their own systematic governance arrangements to support this.
+What are forces doing?

 Across the English Police Forces the senior leadership and governance arrangements vary considerably as the local areas move from implementation to embedding their new responsibilities.
 Some Police forces have engaged executive leads across all three safeguarding partner agencies and across multiple Local Authority footprints in executive arrangements that are systematic and visible within their structures.
+What do we mean?

 Partnerships should be aligned and work together to safeguard children and adults at risk.
+What are forces doing?

 Some forces reported having a combined board structure which joins the statutory partnerships into one arrangement.
 In some areas non-statutory strategic meetings are held between the chairs of the statutory partnerships to ensure interoperability and promote joint working.
+What do we mean?

 To ensure that there is clear oversight and accountability at both the force and multi-agency levels.
+What are forces doing?

 Forces reported having robust audit schedules across safeguarding areas.
 A number of forces reported conducting multi-agency reviews or commissioning peer reviews from partner agencies.

-Scrutiny was reported to be carried out by a mixture of independent scrutineers, multiagency scrutiny panels, and critical friends such as the Crown Prosecution Service.
+Scrutiny was reported to be carried out by a mixture of independent scrutineers, multiagency scrutiny panels, and critical friends such as the Crown Prosecution Service. such as a Statutory Revi and Learning Officer.

-In some areas Safeguarding Central Governance Units which are independent from operational delivery have been created to conduct reviews and audits.
+Forces reported sharing learning and recomment through multi-agency In some areas Safeguarding Central Governance Units which are independent from operational delivery have been created to conduct reviews and audits.
+What do we mean?

 The combined learning and recommendations from reviews are included in the development of safeguarding practices within force and partnerships.
+What are forces doing?

 Forces reported developing either learning and development groups that would collate and disseminate learning and recommendations, or creating specific functions within force such as a Statutory Reviews and Learning Officer.
 Forces reported sharing learning and recommendations through multi-agency newsletters or reflective learning groups for different vulnerability strands.
+What do we mean?

 That the Chief Officer has an overview of the delegated role.
+What are forces doing?